Fredouye/nutanix_ansible/roles/vm_snapshots_remove/README.md

 This role can be used to remove all snapshots of a (Linux / Windows) given VM running on top of a Nutanix hypervisor.

-It uses Nutanix REST API v2 (snapshots are currently not handled by the v3 REST API).
+It uses Nutanix REST API v2 (snapshots are currently not handled by the v3 REST API), and therefore can only be used with a Prisme Element.

 ------

 ## Prerequisites

-Access to the `TCP 9440` port of your Prism Element / Prism Central.
+Access to the `TCP 9440` port of your Prism **Element**.

 ------